-Does the process of dolomitization cause the δ60Ni value of the primary carbonate to become lighter?.
+Does the process of dolomitization cause the δ60Ni value of the primary carbonate to become lighter?
 There are three categorizations of dolomite in the Unda and Clino cores: hardground dolomite which form near nondepositional surfaces, background dolomite which form in the void space of sediments from the recrystallization of precursor minerals or direct precipitation, and finally massive dolomite, from the Unda core, which may have formed near the sediment water interface, where advective exchange can occur between seawater and pore fluid (Swart and Melim, 2000; Wang et al., 2020).
 The massive dolomite samples analyzed in this data set have both the highest [Ni] and the lowest isotopic compositions.
 There is a general trend between higher dolomite content and higher [Ni] and lower δ60Ni.
 Because the samples were analyzed in bulk and the Clino samples analyzed all contain <10% dolomite, it is challenging to determine from these data whether or not similar trends would be present in the Clino dolomite, which likely formed under very different conditions with different diagenetic fluids (Hardisty et al., 2017; Swart and Melim, 2000; Wang et al., 2020).
 In addition, the trace metal composition of the massive dolomites may be influenced by the contemporary reduction of Mn oxides as suggested for Cr (Wang et al., 2020).
 The reduction of Mn oxides may have acted a source of Ni to the system.
 Similar to Cr, the [Ni] and δ60Ni values of the massive dolomite correlate with Mn contents, which range from 9.7 ppm to 15.7 ppm (Liu et al., 2019).
 To further investigate the isotope fractionation and incorporation of Ni into dolomite and the potential influence of Mn oxide reduction, and the influence of differing diagenetic fluids, we hope to analyze dolomite separates or at the very least additional samples with significant dolomite contents from Unda and Clino (e.g., 365 mbsf–380 mbsf, 550 mbsf–600 mbsf).

+Given these initial results, we can make some tentative observations about the role of carbonates in the marine Ni budget.
+The primary carbonate δ60Ni measured here (1.31±0.28‰) is similar to the deep ocean’s δ60Ni (1.3‰-1.4‰).
+As mentioned, the deep ocean’s δ60Ni may be isotopically lighter than the isotopic composition of Bahamian seawater considering surface waters can be enriched in the heavier Ni isotopes.
+However, even if the heaviest observed surface waters (~1.8‰) are representative of Bahamian seawater, the primary carbonate δ60Ni would be 0.5‰ lighter than solution.

+Focusing prarimly on the primary carboanes, slightly lighter than deep seawater and several permil lower than surface

 References